ga-wdi-boston/mongodb-crud/README.md

 ```

 ## Deleting a document

-Joe Recruiter went to jail.
-No point in keeping him as a contact!
+Joe Recruiter has retired and moved to Costa Rica so we remove him as a contact.

 ```
 db.contacts.remove({ name: "Joe Recruiter"});